emaloney/MBDataEnvironment/README.md

 The code above associates `$cats` with an `NSArray` containing three items (the strings "`Barrett`", "`Duncan`" and "`Gabby`").

 You can also use an MBML manifest file to pre-populate the variable space when the environment is loaded.
+Using a manifest file allows you to avoid needing to programmatically populate the variable space with common values every time your application is launched.

-To ensure that the Mockingbird environment always has the same values for `$cats`, for example, you could add this *variable declaration* in the manifest:
+To ensure that the Mockingbird environment always has the same values for `$cats`, you could add this *variable declaration* in the manifest:

 ```xml
 <Var name="cats" type="list" mutable="F">